 Wear a wrist splint during any sports or activities that could put stress on your wrist.

 Once you can move your wrist without pain, you can start light stretching to increase strength and movement.

-Your doctor may recommend a physical therapist who will work with you so that you can return to normal activity as soon as possible.
+Your doctor may recommend a physical therapist to work with you, so that you can return to normal activity as soon as possible.

 - Lightly grasp a tennis ball.

-- Gently squeeze the tennis ball, then add more pressure if there is no pain or discomfort.
+- Gently squeeze the ball and add more pressure if there is no pain or discomfort.

 - Hold for 5 seconds, then release your grip.

-- Repeat 5 - 10 times.
-Do this a few times a day.
+- Do this a few times a day.

-- Use a heating pad on your wrist to warm the area up.
+- Use a heating pad on your wrist to warm the area.

 - Massage the area around your wrist and thumb to loosen the muscles.

 - Ice your wrist and take pain medication after activity if there is any discomfort.